maxbrand24/MECH105-Algorithms/Numerical Methods/False Position/README.md

 # False Position
 ---
 **Summary:** This MATLAB function estimates a root of a given function.
+It also checks to see if the function is positive when evaluated at endpoints, if so, it returns an error.
 ---
 **Inputs:**